1. Home

 How to Set Up a District Lens in Forefront

-Step 3: Add domains, clusters, or standards by searching or browsing.
+Step 5: Add domains, clusters, or standards by browsing through the dropdown menu or searching.
 Click the “Select” to add them.

 Helpful tip: Rearrange the display order by dragging.